frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/firmware-build-instructions.md

 # Using IDE

 There is a `.cproject` file available to build the development board firmwares, this can be opened with STM32CubeIDE.
 This is useful for using the ST-Link debugger to debug the code.
 It is not meant for building actual ESC firmware.

+There are some `*.launch_` files available inside the `src-mcu` directory.
+Rename these to `*.launch` and then they can be imported into STM32CubeIDE as debugger configurations.